fhnw-ivy/fhnw-ds-cde1-wettermonitor/DEVELOPMENT.md

 ```

 The tests are not covering all the code.
 The tests are only covering the code that is related to the query generation and some visualization code.

+# CSV Import
+The application relies on data that is provided in a CSV format.
+This enables a fast startup process without the need of requesting a larger amount of data over HTTP(S).

+The CSV files are downloaded from the [Wetterstation Daten](https://data.stadt-zuerich.ch/dataset/sid_wapo_wetterstationen) and are stored in the `src/csv` folder.

+The CSV are provided for the import in the following order with the first entry being always available and the last entry being the one if the remote host is available:
+1. Per default a set of CSV files are versioned in the repository.
+This is done to make the application also usable if the remote host from where the CSV files are downloaded is not available.
+2. The CSV files are downloaded on build time using the `download_csv.sh` script.
+3. The CSV files are downloaded on run time within the initialization of the application.
+The function replaces the CSV from the layer above if the download is successful.

+This layered system ensures, that the loading time of the application is reasonably low (best case scenario) or historical data is available at all to import (worst case scenario).

 # Accessing the application
 The dashboard can be locally accessed through the following URL: http://localhost:6540